sotrh/learn-wgpu/docs/showcase/pong/README.md

 }
 ```

-The systems would be in charge of controlling updating the different objects state (position, visibility, etc), as well as updating the `game_state` field.
-I created all the systems on startup, and used a `match` on `game_state` to determine which ones should be allow to run (the `visiblity_system` always runs as it is always needed).
+The systems would be in charge of controlling updating the different objects' states (position, visibility, etc), as well as updating the `game_state` field.
+I created all the systems on startup and used a `match` on `game_state` to determine which ones should be allowed to run (the `visiblity_system` always runs as it is always needed).

 ```rust
 visiblity_system.update_state(&input, &mut state, &mut events);